Skip to content

 Chandon de Briailles 1er Cru rouge

-With the three 1er Cru from Chandon de Briailles it becomes very clear what different terroirs Les Lavières, Île de Vergelesses and Les Valozières come from.
-It is depicted very precisely and clearly.
-The same applies to the complexity and depth.
-They are united by the fine, elegant melting and the ripe yet lively acid structure.
+With the three 1er Cru from Chandon de Briailles, it becomes very clear how different the terroirs of Les Lavières, Île de Vergelesses and Les Valozières are.
+They are depicted with great precision and clarity.
+The same applies to their complexity and depth.
+What unites them is the fine, elegant softness and the ripe yet vibrant acidity structure.